 Internet accessibility help

-This site uses PDF (Adobe Acrobat) file format for the publication of large and complex documents.
+This site uses the PDF file format for the publication of large and complex documents.

-To view and print PDF files, you must have Adobe® Reader installed.
-Click this link to download the software.
+To view and print PDF files, you must have Adobe Reader installed which is free to download and install.

 For more information see: